The ultraviolet continuum slopes ($\mathbf{\beta}$) of galaxies at $\mathbf{z\simeq8-16}$ from JWST and ground-based near-infrared imaging: Data and UV continuum slope fitting

 \subsection{JWST NIRCam imaging}

-Our JWST sample is drawn from public NIRCam imaging of three fields (SMACS J0723, GLASS and CEERS) released as part of the Early Release Observations (ERO, see \citealt{Pontoppidan2022}) and Early Release Science (ERS) programmes \citep{treu2022}.
+Our JWST sample was initially presented in \citet{donnan2022}.
+The sample is drawn from public NIRCam imaging of three fields (SMACS J0723, GLASS and CEERS) released as part of the Early Release Observations (ERO, see \citealt{Pontoppidan2022}) and Early Release Science (ERS) programmes \citep{treu2022}.
 Each of the three JWST fields were imaged in a combination of the F090W, F115W, F150W, F200W, F277W, F356W, F410M and F444W filters, with the specific combination of filters varying slightly from field to field \citep[see Table 2 of][]{donnan2022}.
-This JWST NIRCam imaging was reduced using \texttt{PENCIL} (PRIMER enhanced NIRCam Image Processing Library) which is a custom version of the JWST pipeline (1.6.0).
-The astrometry of the reduced images was aligned using \texttt{SCAMP} \citep{Bertin2006} to GAIA EDR3 and aligned and stacked to the same pixel scale of 0.031\,arcsec using \texttt{SWARP} \citep{Bertin2010}.
+This JWST NIRCam imaging was reduced using \texttt{PENCIL} (PRIMER enhanced NIRCam Image Processing Library) which is a custom version of the JWST pipeline (1.6.2) with additional steps for background subtraction and the removal of `snowball' artefacts and including up-to-date calibrations and zero-point corrections \citep[see][]{donnan2022}.
 The final combined JWST NIRCam imaging area totalled $\simeq 45$\,arcmin$^2$ (with some variation between filters).
+For this work, prior to catalogue construction, all of the NIRCam imaging was homogenized to the point-spread-function (PSF) of the F444W filter.

-Our JWST catalogues were created by running \textsc{Source Extractor} \citep{Bertin1996} in dual-image mode with the F200W image as the detection image.
-This was to optimise our catalogue to select $z\geq8$ galaxies as this filter encompasses the bright UV flux just red-ward of the Lyman break.
-We used 8-pixel diameter (0.248-arcsec diameter) apertures on the imaging taken through the SW filters (F090W, F115W, F150W, F200W) and 11-pixel diameter (0.341-arcsec diameter) apertures on the LW imaging (F277W, F356W, F410M, F444W).
-Redshifts for each object in the catalogue were estimated using the photometric redshift fitting code \texttt{EAZY} \citep{brammer2008}.
-A thorough selection procedure, described in \cite{donnan2022}, resulted in a final sample of $39$ galaxies at $z>8.5$ across the three fields.
+The JWST catalogues were created by running \textsc{Source Extractor} \citep{Bertin1996} in dual-image mode.
+The F200W image was used as the detection image to optimise for the selection $z\geq8$ galaxies.
+The photometry for each JWST target was computed in both 0.5-arcsec and 0.36-arcsec diameter apertures.
+For the purposes of the present paper, we adopt the 0.5-arcsec apertures to prevent biases in $\beta$ measurements in more extended sources \citep{rogers2014}.
+However, we have confirmed that adopting the 0.36-arcsec diameter apertures would not change our main results.
+Redshifts for each object were estimated using the photometric redshift fitting code \texttt{EAZY} \citep{brammer2008}.
+A thorough selection procedure, described in \cite{donnan2022}, resulted in a final sample of $45$ galaxies at $z>8.5$ across the three fields.